Buying real estate in Bulgaria?

 Sources: Bulgarian Properties, GAN Integrity, Global Legal Post, Aparthotel

-Investing in properties near upcoming infrastructure projects can be a smart move.
+Investing in properties near upcoming infrastructure projects can be a smart move because these areas often see a rise in property values.

-5) You should invest in short-term rentals in Bulgaria's tourist hotspots like Bansko or the Black Sea coast
+5) Consider short-term rental properties in Bulgaria’s tourist hotspots like Bansko or the Black Sea coast to benefit from the growing tourism industry

 Investing in short-term rental properties in Bulgaria, especially in hotspots like Bansko or the Black Sea coast, is a smart move because of the country's booming tourism industry.